openkruise/openkruise.io/kruisegame/installation.md

 Q: Error `CustomResourceDefinition "poddnats.alibabacloud.com" in namespace "" exists and cannot be imported into the cureent release`
 A: This is because the CRD is already installed in the cluster and you can set cloudprovider.installCRD to false during installation (default is true)

-Q: Error `Namespace "kruise-system" in namespace "" exists and cannot be imported into the current release`
-A: This is because the openkruise chart is already installed in the cluster and you can set installation.kruise to false during installation (default is true)

 ## What's Next
 Here are some recommended next steps: